Columns: No Margins, No Limits, No Kidding!

 E. Katie Gammill, Exhibition Editor/AKC Judge

-Service Dogs assist Veterans with PTSD, warn diabetics of blood sugar changes, or warn seizure-prone people before they feel symptoms.
+Service Dogs assist Veterans with PTSD, warn diabetics of blood sugar changes, or seizure-prone people even before the owner feels symptoms.
 Service Dogs are used for nervous disorders such as Parkinson’s and for the blind and deaf.
-For a true understanding, read “Until Tuesday”.
-This story speaks of a Captain who served 3 tours in Iraq and suffered PTSD (post traumatic stress).
-It reveals public access problems regarding service dogs when visible evidence of disability is unseen.
-Businesses are only allowed to ask “Is this a service dog?”.
+The book “Until Tuesday” speaks of a Captain who served 3 tours in Iraq and suffered PTSD (post traumatic stress disorder).
+It addresses public access problems regarding service dogs when visible evidence of disability is unseen.
+Businesses are only allowed to ask “Is this a service dog?”

 When someone plans to board a plan with their Service Dog, the airline needs to know in advance the dog’s size in order to make proper provisions.
 If another passenger objects to the dog, they may be booked onto another flight, thus delaying their connections.